I was never one for keeping a daily diary.

 Journaling prompts is a great way to kick-start your journaling adventure and to overcome any potential writer’s block.

-Journal prompts are essentially questions to ask yourself as you journal.
+Journal prompts are essentially questions you ask yourself as you journal.

 If you’re a beginner, this is a helpful and inspiring way to get a better understanding of what you want to journal about.